 Those not fully vaccinated, immunocompromised individuals (but not severely), and those hospitalized for COVID-19 related illness must isolate for 10 days after onset of symptoms or positive test result date, whichever happened first.

-- Ensure you keep your employee’s health information confidential unless you are authorized by the employee to share it.
+Employers across jurisdictions must ensure the employee’s health information is kept confidential unless you are authorized by the employee to share it.

-Do you need help creating policies to manage COVID-19 in the workplace?
+Do you need help creating health & safety policies for your workplace?